masolimano/maneage/README-hacking.md

    ([2015](http://adsabs.harvard.edu/abs/2015ApJS..220....1A), ApJS, 220,
    1): The version controlled project is available [on GitLab](https://gitlab.com/makhlaghi/NoiseChisel-paper).
-This is the very first (and much less mature!) implementation of this template: the history of this template started more than two years after this paper was published.
+This is the very first (and much less mature!) incarnation of Maneage: the history of Maneage started more than two years after this paper was published.
 It is a very rudimentary/initial implementation, thus it is only included here for historical reasons.
 However, the project source is complete, accurate and uploaded to arXiv along with the paper.